Attic Bedroom Ideas

 What could be cozier than curling up in bed nestled under the eaves of a romantic attic bedroom?
 Tucked away from the rest of the house, attics offer a quiet, private space with dramatic architecture ideal for a one-of-a-kind hideaway.
-Plus, it doesn't hurt that reclaiming attic storage as usable square footage increases the value of your home.
+Plus, reclaiming an underutilized attic for usable square footage can make your space feel larger and increase the value of your home.

-Before you can decorate a magical attic clubhouse, enviable tween bedroom or memorable tower guest suite, it's important to understand this space's unique decorating challenges.
-We've assembled our best attic room ideas to maximize light, make the most of limited room and unlock your attic's potential.
+Before you can decorate a magical clubhouse, enviable tween bedroom or memorable tower guest suite, consider this space’s unique decorating challenges.
+The layout and shape of your home can determine your attic bedroom design.
+By working with angles, choosing sufficient lighting with a great color scheme and adding decor, you can fully unlock your attic’s potential.

 Planning Your Attic Room Layout

-From slanted roofs to angular dormers, the wall and ceiling shapes that make attic bedrooms interesting also make arranging furniture a pain.
-According to home improvement guru Bob Vila, the elements that most influence furniture layout in oddly shaped spaces are the pitch of the ceiling and the size and location of its windows.
+From slanted roofs to angular dormers, the wall and ceiling shapes that make attic bedrooms interesting also make arranging furniture a challenge.
+The two main elements that impact where you can place your furniture are the pitch of your ceiling and the size and location of the windows.

-Keeping these factors in mind during the planning stages will help you design an attic setup that works with your room's quirks.
-An awkward nook or hard-to-dress window can turn into your bedroom's greatest asset with a little creativity.
-Consider these tips for embracing your home's character when decorating an attic bedroom.
+Keeping these factors in mind during the planning stages will help you design an attic setup that works with your room’s quirks.
+An awkward nook or hard-to-dress window can turn into your bedroom’s greatest asset with a little creativity.
+Your best bet is to take advantage of these unique angles to create a stunning and comfy space.

 When you convert an attic into a bedroom, angled ceilings and unusual wall shapes often require creative furniture placement.
-Promoting design harmony might be easier than you think.
+However, crafting a harmonious design might be easier than you think.
 To pick the right furniture for attic bedrooms and arrange it for maximum space and impact, use these guiding principles:

-- Accept what's there: Disguising a slanted ceiling with tapestries or curtaining off an awkward nook is possible, but it eats up space and makes your tiny attic room feel even smaller.
+- Accept what’s there: Disguising a slanted ceiling with tapestries or curtains is possible, but it eats up space and makes your tiny attic room feel even smaller.
 Instead, try to embrace the dramatic look of angular architecture by accentuating it with color, texture or decor.

 - Make architectural features a focal point: There are several ways to turn sloped ceilings, eaves and dormer windows into fun design features.
-With paint in a bold accent color and a comfy armchair, an odd bump-out becomes an eye-catching reading nook.
+With paint in a bold accent color and a plush arm chair, an odd bump-out becomes an eye-catching reading nook.
 Add a bench under a small dormer window for a cute window seat, or slot in a small desk for a private study spot.

-- Let function follow form: Kids love small spaces that feel like their own little world, while teens appreciate rooms separate from the rest of the house.
+- Let function follow form: Kids love small spaces that feel like their own little world, while teens appreciate a little privacy.
 Why not lean into these special qualities for attic bedroom ideas?
-A cozy nook might be the perfect fit for a narrow kid's bed.
-Likewise, a private, loft-style bedroom is ideal to give teens their own space to study and hang out.
+A cozy nook might be the perfect fit for a narrow kid’s bed.
+Likewise, a private, loft-style room with space to study and hang out is the ideal teen bedroom setup.

-- Position the bed for maximum headspace: As you arrange your attic bedroom decor, think about overhead clearance.
-Kids' beds often fit comfortably at the base of a dormer wall, but larger bedframes might not.
-To avoid bumping their heads, adults and teens will likely prefer to sleep under the highest part of the room, such as the peak of a sloped ceiling.
+- Position the bed for maximum headspace: As you arrange your furniture, think about overhead clearance.
+A small twin might fit comfortably at the base of a dormer wall, but larger frames may present a bigger challenge.
+To avoid bumping their heads, adults and teens with queen or king beds will likely prefer sleeping under the highest part of the room with more space to sit up.

 - Use low walls for storage: Dormers tend to create squat walls that are hard to use.
-If the space isn't tall enough for other attic bedroom furniture, try using it for storage.
-Since attics typically lack closet space, a small dresser or short bookcase is a smart choice to keep clothes tucked away or organize books and decor.
+If the space isn’t tall enough for other attic bedroom furniture, try using it for storage.
+Since attics typically lack closet space, a chest of drawers or a small bookcase works well to keep clothes tucked away or to organize books and decor.

 Light Up Your Attic Bedroom

 Notorious for small windows in unusual shapes and places, attic bedrooms can seem a bit dark and cave-like.
-If you want to make a small room look bigger, brighter and more open, the simple solution is enhancing your light sources.
-Light makes a room seem larger than its square footage, so take advantage of a few ideas for attic room lighting as you plan a bedroom retreat:
+If you want to make a small room look bigger, brighter and more open, the simple solution is to enhance your light sources.
+Light makes a room seem larger than its square footage, so take advantage of a few of these tricks for attic bedroom lighting to make the most of your space:

 - Use uplighting: To provide the illusion of more daylight, lamps that point upwards are perfect for attic rooms.
-Professionals like Matthew Tanteri, associate professor at the Parsons New School for Design, suggest using a few strategic uplights, such as wall sconces or torchieres, to supplement the sun's glow on the ceiling for lighting that feels natural.
+Try using stylish and space-saving options like wall sconces and torchieres that illuminate the ceiling for a natural ambiance that emulates the sun’s glow.

 Choosing Attic Bedroom Decor

-Once you've taken your attic's non-negotiable features like shape and lighting into account, the next step is choosing the decorations you want to use.
-When picking furniture for small spaces such as attics, the goal is to create an open bedroom that feels bigger than it is.
+Once you’ve taken features like shape and lighting into account, the next step in designing a cozy attic bedroom is choosing the decorations.
+When picking furniture for small spaces such as attics, the goal is to make the room feel bigger than it is.
 These attic bedroom ideas will help you pick small room decor like a pro.

-When you're working with low or angled ceilings in an attic, visual illusions can create the impression of extra height and volume with no renovations required.
+When you’re working with low or angled ceilings, try experimenting with some simple tricks to create the illusion of extra height and volume with minimal effort.
 A few easy ways to add the appearance of higher ceilings to a vertically challenged attic room include:

-- Scale down: From short nightstands to petite dressers, small bedroom furniture will look perfectly proportional in a tiny attic bedroom.
-To save room while providing seats for guests, a small sleeper sofa can double as a bed and entertaining space.
+- Scale down: From short nightstands to compact dressers, small bedroom furniture will look perfectly proportioned in an attic bedroom.
+To save room while providing seats for guests, a sleeper sofa or a loveseat can double as a bed and entertaining space.

 - Draw attention from floor to ceiling: Bold hues, textures and patterns that draw your gaze tend to read as heavy.
 By keeping most of your eye-catching elements near the ground, you avoid visually pulling the ceiling lower.
-Vibrant, fluffy and printed rugs are a good way to introduce color into white attic bedroom decor without overwhelming the space.
+Vibrant, fluffy and printed area rugs are a good way to introduce color into your decor without overwhelming the space.